eoinmtreacy/US-Senators-Website/README.md

 - Advanced async techniques, such as using `Promise.all`
 - Using the `reduce` array method
 - Rendering html elements using dynamic position calculations
+- Using git for project management and collaboration

 # Assignment